OpenST/ost-wallet-sdk-react-native/README.md

 | **OstWorkflowContext**	| Information about the workflow |
 | **OstError**	| ostError object will have details about the error that interrupted the flow |

 <br>

 ### requestAcknowledged
-This function will be called by wallet SDK when the core API request was successful which happens during the execution of workflows.
+This function will be called by SDK when the core API request was successful which happens during the execution of workflows.
 At this stage the workflow is not completed but it shows that the main communication between the wallet SDK and OST Platform server is complete. <br>Once the workflow is complete the `app` will receive the details in `flowComplete` (described below) function.

 ```
 requestAcknowledged( ostWorkflowContext, ostContextEntity)